fedepaol/hugoblog/content/posts/contributing_to_oss.md

 ### Open Source code is different

 And it's different in a better way.
-There is generally more emphasis on writing readable and maintainable code, because contributors may come and go.
+There is generally more emphasis on writing readable and maintainable code, because of many reasons.

 This has two implications: